Chorizo con Papas

 • You’ll need some fat to fry the potatoes, so, if your chorizo doesn’t have enough fat, double the amount of oil suggested in the recipe.

-Chorizo con papas served with refried beans and salad in a black plate.
+Papas con chorizo served with salad and refried beans on a black plate.

 prep 5 minutes